Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Example - Using VLOOKUP in a Form

-The data in the illustration below shows accidental drug related deaths from 2012 to 2018.
-For the example, I would like to enter a record ID number in a field and have two pieces of data returned that are an attribute from that record.
+The data in the illustration below shows accidental drug-related deaths from 2012 to 2018.
+For example, I would like to enter a record ID number in a field and have two pieces of data returned that is an attribute from that record.

 The mock form that I will create will be in another worksheet in the same workbook.
 The ID Number will need to be an input to return data from the record for sex and cause of death.

-The illustration below shows in detail of what was used to determine the value for sex.
+The illustration below shows in detail what was used to determine the value of sex.
 The lookup value is the value that that was entered in E10.
 That table used for the lookup was located in the range A1 to W891 in the worksheet titled "Accidental_Drug_Related_Deaths_."
-Next by entering 5, the sex was of the record was return for that column.
+Next by entering 5, the sex of the record was returned for that column.

 The cause of death data was similarly returned by using column 7 instead of column 5.
-Basically, if you want to return multiple data in different fields you can copy the same formula and change the column number depending on what piece of data that you want to appear.
+If you want to return multiple data in different fields you can copy the same formula and change the column number depending on what piece of data that you want to appear.